hippiehunter/dblbook/src/chapter_2/literals.md

 #### Integer Literals

-In Synergy DBL, you can't directly write integer literals like you would with alpha, decimal, or implied-decimal literals.
+In DBL, you can't directly write integer literals like you would with alpha, decimal, or implied-decimal literals.
 However, when a decimal literal is part of an arithmetic expression with an integer variable, the compiler generates an integer literal in the code.

 #### Literal definition
 The *literal* declaration allows you to define a local, read-only data structure that cannot be altered during the execution of the program.
 The companion statement *endliteral* marks the conclusion of this declaration.